Latest update: 24 October 2022

 Stichting Leeuw (the lion foundation) organizes tiger workshops in the north of North Holland.
 Lions, tigers, panthers, pumas: this outing is not for the faint of heart (nor kids under 16).
 The tiger workshop lasts about 2.5 hours and includes a cup of coffee and cake.
 You’ll join the caretakers behind the scenes and can take a look everywhere from operating theater to accommodation.

 A tiger workshop is quite pricey.
 You pay 150 euros per person (for sale here).
 Stichting Leeuw takes care of the animals from the proceeds.
 So your money is well spent.
-But… you can also get a substantial discount through Groupon, then you don’t even pay half.
-Come on… be a stingy Dutch and go for it.

 5. Release seals in the sea